The cottage garden planting style combines a romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.

 Delphiniums are cottage garden stalwarts, towering at the back of the border in shades of blue, pink or white.
 Stake them before they get too tall, and protect them from slugs and snails early in the season.
 They make excellent cut flowers.

 Lupins are another cottage garden favourite, with pretty spires of pea-like flowers in a wide range of shades; they contrast well with roses.
 As with delphiniums, protect them from slugs.
 Deadhead to encourage a second flush of flowers.
 Grow in full sun, in moist, well-drained soil.

 Honeysuckle (Lonicera periclymenum) has a relaxed, spreading habit and bears fragrant, tubular flowers from July to September.
 Grow it along a fence or up and arch or pergola for a romantic look.

 Campanulas are loved for their bell-like, usually blue flowers and long flowering season.
 Traditionally used in cottage garden schemes, they look particularly lovely when grown under shrub roses.
 Campanula flowers are extremely attractive to bees and other pollinators.

-Lavender (Lavandula) is a compact, evergreen shrub that looks good in all kinds of gardens, including cottage-style ones.
+Lavender is a compact, evergreen shrub that looks good in all kinds of gardens, including cottage-style ones.
 Lavandula angustifolia is commonly known as English lavender.
 Most varieties have purple flowers, but some cultivars come in white or pink.
 Grow in a sunny spot.

 There are so many roses to choose from, from ramblers to climbers and shrub roses.
-Their lax habit and sumptuous, scented flowers are ideal for a cottage garden.
-Rosa ‘Graham Thomas’ is a modern climbing rose, bearing deep yellow, old-fashioned rose blooms with a rich, lingering tea-scent.
+Their lax habit and beautiful, scented flowers are ideal for a cottage garden.
+Rosa 'Graham Thomas' is a modern climbing rose, bearing deep yellow, old-fashioned rose blooms with a rich, lingering tea-scent.